Structured Long-Term Care Liability Framework

 Core Standard Domains in Long-Term Care

-These domains create a repeatable structure to evaluate performance, supervision, documentation integrity, and system oversight — and to identify where breach and defensibility risks concentrate.
+These domains create a repeatable structure to evaluate performance, supervision, documentation integrity, and system oversight.

 1) Assessment & Care Planning

-Admission assessment quality, risk stratification, care plan creation, and reassessment after changes in condition.
+Admission assessment quality, risk stratification, individualized care plan creation, and reassessment after changes in condition.

 2) Monitoring & Supervision

-Frequency and adequacy of monitoring, fall/skin surveillance, behavior monitoring, and supervision aligned to resident risk.
+Frequency and adequacy of monitoring, fall and skin surveillance, behavior monitoring, and supervision aligned to resident risk.

 3) Change in Condition & Escalation

-Recognition of deterioration, timely provider notification, documented interventions, reassessment, and escalation/transfer decisions.
+Recognition of deterioration, timely provider notification, documented interventions, reassessment, and escalation or transfer decisions.

 4) Medication Safety